eventql/eventql/doc/tables/partitioning.md

 anything other than the primary key like in some key value stores.
 You can.
 All WHERE, GROUP BY and JOIN BY clauses that are valid in standard SQL are supported.

-If youneed to have fast access to _individual_ records by _more than one_ dimension you have to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.
+If youneed to have fast access to _individual_ rows by _more than one_ dimension you have to denormalize and insert the row multiple times in different tables that are indexed in those respective dimensions.

 However, most users probably won't need this.
 Access by a single primary key is